Villages and Views in the Vicinity of the Viaduct

 Food & drink

 Please bring a packed lunch and drink.
 You could buy this in Waitrose adjacent the station.
-We will have lunch beneath the arches of the viaduct at about 13.30.
+We will have lunch overlooking Ardingly Reservoir at 13.30.
 Towards the end of the walk, we'll stop for tea and cake or a pint in Cuckfield.

 (Regular users of my walks might like to note that I am organising fewer walks with pub lunches this winter.
 This is for a number of reasons: the expense of such meals; the pubs increasingly requesting a deposit; the difficulty of organising the food order.
 Walks will no longer be organised around a pub for lunch, but if there is on a walk a nice pub at lunchtime that can accommodate us, we will have lunch there.)